tdamiano/site/content/home/about.md

 # Biography
 Hello!

-My name is Tony Damiano and I am a PhD candidate at the Humphrey School of Public Affairs at the University of Minnesota.
+My name is Anthony Damiano and I am a PhD candidate at the Humphrey School of Public Affairs at the University of Minnesota.
 I received a master's degree in Urban and Regional Planning at the Humphrey School and my undergraduate degree in Political Science at Marquette University in Milwaukee, WI.
 I grew up in Iowa City, IA.

 I work as a research assistant at the Center for Urban and Regional Affairs (CURA).
 Before starting my PhD degree, I worked the Community GIS Program at CURA providing GIS technical assistance to local neighborhood organizations and nonprofits.